IBM-Cloud/Kitura-Starter/README.md

 #0   running   2016-09-23 08:14:40 PM   0.0%   18.9M of 256M   59M of 1G
 ```

-Once the application is pushed to and running on Bluemix, you can access your application route to see the welcome page for the Kitura-Starter-Bluemix app.
+Once the application is pushed to and running on Bluemix, you can access your application route to see the welcome page for the Kitura-Starter app.
 You can log on to your [Bluemix account](https://console.ng.bluemix.net) to find the route of your application or you can inspect the output from the execution of the `cf push` command.
-The string value (e.g. kitura-starter-bluemix-unfiducial-flab.eu-gb.mybluemix.net) shown next to the urls should contain the route.
+The string value (e.g. Kitura-Starter-unfiducial-flab.eu-gb.mybluemix.net) shown next to the urls should contain the route.
 Use that route as the URL to access the sample server using the browser of your choice.

 ## Kitura Wiki
 Feel free to visit Kitura's [Wiki](https://github.com/IBM-Swift/Kitura/wiki) for our roadmap and tutorials.